Zip Code Radius Map

 What is a ZCTA?

-The US Census Bureau creates Zip Code Tabulation Areas (ZCTAs) to represent zip code boundaries.
-Unlike USPS zip codes (which are delivery routes), ZCTAs are geographic areas with defined boundaries.
-This tool uses ZCTA data to show zip code boundaries on the map.
+The US Census Bureau creates Zip Code Tabulation Areas (ZCTAs) to approximate zip code boundaries with polygons.
+Unlike USPS zip codes (which are delivery routes, not geographic areas), ZCTAs let researchers tie census data to zip codes.
+This tool uses the centroid (center point latitude/longitude) of each ZCTA — provided by the SimpleMaps US ZIPs Free dataset — to test whether a zip code falls within your radius.

 When to Use Circular Radius Instead